Knowledge base

 Preamble

-- For additional help, contact a partner or launch a free tender — also discover the role of the host.
+- For additional help contact a partner or launch a free tender — also discover the role of the host.

 Quickly disable WP extensions

-To disable all WordPress plugins:
+To disable all WordPress extensions:

 - Log in to the server via FTP (need help?).